harshvrdn/harshvrdn/README.md

 # Hello there, I'm Harsh Vardhan 👋

-I'm a post-graduate student of Mathematics and Computing, with some experience in Statistics, Data Analytics, Marketing and 3D Modelling.
+I'm a student of Mathematics trying my hands on programming and analytics.

 - 🌱 I currently work with
   - Python